TylerB24890/remote-post-swap/readme.txt

 == Installation ==

-1. Upload the `remote-dev-database` directory to your `/wp-content/plugins/` directory.
+1. Upload the `remote-post-swap` directory to your `/wp-content/plugins/` directory.
 2. Activate the plugin.

 == Usage ==